tanya-dix/tanya-dix/README.md

 <!--
 **tanya-dix/tanya-dix** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+Here are some fun facts about me:

 - 🔭 I’m currently working on ...
 My Masters Degree at Drexel Univeristy
 - 🌱 I’m currently learning ... about GitHub